 where the transition matrices $C^{(k)} \in \mathbb{R}^{p \times p}$ capture lead-lag effects at lags $1,\cdots,d$ and $\varepsilon^t \in \mathbb{R}^p$ is a noise term.
 The elements of the transition matrices $C^{(k)}$ form a directed graph of Granger causal effects \citep{Granger1969}; specifically, if there is at least one $C^{(k)}_{i,j} \neq 0$ for some $k=1,\cdots,d$, then it implies that $y_j^{t}$ is predictive for future values of $y_i^{t'}$ with $t' \ge t+k$, and an edge is included $(j\to i)$ in the corresponding graph.

-However, the dimensionality of the parameter space $p^2d$ and in many applications exceeds the number of available observations.
+However, in many applications, the dimensionality of the parameter space $p^2d$ exceeds the number of available observations.
 To overcome this challenge, several Bayesian and frequentist regularization approaches have been proposed in the literature.
-For example, \cite{Sims1993} proposed to impose a Gaussian prior distribution on the elements of the transitions matrices, whereas \cite{Banbura2010} used a Gaussian-inverted Wishart prior distribution to induce ridge type shrinkage. \cite{Dimitris2013} put Bernoulli prior distributions on the indicators of each parameter in the transition matrix to select Granger causal effects. \cite{Ghosh2019} studied the theoretical properties of Bayesian vector autoregressive models under various prior distributions on the parameters and established their posterior consistency.
-In frequentist approaches, various sparsity inducing penalties have been proposed and studied. \cite{Basu2015} used a lasso penalty and developed key technical results to establish estimation consistency of the model parameters.
+For example, \cite{Sims1993} proposed to impose a Gaussian prior distribution on the elements of the transitions matrices, whereas \cite{Banbura2010} used a Gaussian-inverted Wishart prior distribution to induce ridge type shrinkage. \cite{Dimitris2013} put Bernoulli prior distributions on the indicators of each parameter in the transition matrix to select Granger causal effects.
+More recently, \cite{Ghosh2019,ghosh2021strong} studied the theoretical properties of Bayesian VAR models under various prior distributions for the parameters and established their posterior consistency.
+In frequentist approaches, various sparsity-inducing penalties have been proposed and studied. \cite{Basu2015} used a lasso penalty and developed key technical results to establish estimation consistency of the model parameters.
 Variants of sparse regularization schemes were proposed in \cite{Anders2015,lin2017regularized,Hsu2008,Nicholson2020}.
 A different direction was pursued by \cite{Basu2019} that assumes that the transition matrices exhibit a low-rank and sparse structure.
-Another variant integrates additional data summarized as factors that incorporated as additional time series in the model \citep{lin2020regularized}.
+Another variant integrates additional data summarized as factors that are incorporated as additional time series in the model \citep{lin2020regularized}.

 These regularized versions of the vector autoregressive model generally exhibit very good predictive performance.
-However, in many cases the resulting Granger causal graph is fairly dense which makes intepretation more challenging and/or \textit{disconnected} which contradicts scientific background knowledge in certain applications domains.
-Indeed, in the neuroimaging application discussed in Section \ref{sec:application} existing sparsity-inducing approaches produce very dense Granger causal graphs, unless the tuning parameters that control the degree of regularization are tuned to produce much sparser estimates at the expense of a significantly poorer goodness-of-fit.
+However, in many cases, the resulting Granger causal graph is fairly dense, which makes interpretation more challenging, and/or \textit{disconnected}, which contradicts scientific background knowledge in certain application domains.
+Indeed, in the neuroimaging application discussed in Section \ref{sec:application}, existing sparsity-inducing approaches produce very dense Granger causal graphs unless the tuning parameters that control the degree of regularization are selected to produce much sparser estimates at the expense of a significantly poorer goodness-of-fit.